armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ---
-title: Installing Armory in GKE using the Armory Operator
+title: Installing Armory in the Google Kubernetes Engine using the Armory Operator
 linkTitle: "Install in GKE using Operator"
 weight: 7
 aliases:
   - /spinnaker-install-admin-guides/install-on-gke-operator/
+description: >
+  This tutorial guides the user through installing Armory in a Google Kubernetes Engine cluster using the Armory Operator.
 ---

 _Note: This guide is a work in progress._

-This guide contains instructions for installing Armory on a GKE Cluster using the [Armory Operator]({{< ref "operator" >}}).
+This guide contains instructions for installing Armory on a Google Kubernetes Engine (GKE) cluster using the [Armory Operator]({{< ref "operator" >}}).
 Refer to the [Armory Operator Reference]({{< ref "operator-config" >}}) for manifest entry details.

-## Prerequisites
+## Prerequisites for installing Armory and the Armory Operator

-This document is written with the following workflow in mind:

 * You have a machine configured to use the `gcloud` CLI tool and a recent version of the `kubectl` tool
 * You have logged into the `gcloud` CLI and have permissions to create GKE clusters and a service account

-## Installation summary
+## Armory installation summary

 Installing Armory using the Armory Operator consists of the following steps:

 * Create a cluster where Armory and the Armory Operator will reside
-* Setup the Armory Operator CRDs (custom resource definitions)
 * Deploy Armory Operator pods to the cluster
 * Create a GCS service account
 * Create a Kubernetes service account
-* Create a GCS storage bucket
+* Create a Google Cloud Storage (GCS) bucket
 * Modify the Armory Operator kustomize files for your installation
-* Deploy Armory through the Armory Operator
+* Deploy Armory using the Armory Operator

-## Create GKE cluster
+## Create a GKE cluster

 This creates a minimal GKE cluster in your default region and zone.